10macattack/CarsNeuralNetwork/README.md

 # CarsNeuralNetwork
- A CNN for identifying classes of cars
+A Convolutional Neural Network for identifying classes of cars Uses Tensorflow for architecture of project